-Despite the increasingly central role of PRO and CRO in health studies, there is no overall strategy to analyze longitudinal data stemmed from measurement scales while meeting the statistical challenges they induce (multidimensionality, ordinal items, repeated measures, informative dropout).
-To fill this gap, we have developed a four-step strategy of analysis, called the {\bf 4S method} and schematized in Figure \ref{fig:4Smethod}.
-The 4S method (1) identifies the scale \textbf{Structure} into subdimensions, (2) establishes the \textbf{Sequences} of item impairments while investigating disparities among patient profiles, (3) aligns the evolution of the subdimensions to the disease progression \textbf{Stages}, and (4) \textbf{Selects} the most informative items at each disease stage.
+Despite the growing importance of COAs in health studies, \RVW{there is no comprehensive strategy to analyze longitudinal data of surveys made of Likert items while meeting the statistical challenges they induce.} To fill this gap, we propose a four-step strategy, the {\bf 4S method}, schematized in Figure \ref{fig:4Smethod}.
+It (1) identifies the \textbf{Structure} in dimensions, (2) establishes the \textbf{Sequences} of item impairments and assesses disparities among patients, (3) aligns the dimensions to disease \textbf{Stages}, and (4) \textbf{Selects} the most informative items. \\

-Next section \ref{s:cohort} presents the French MSA cohort, a prospective clinical cohort on MSA which analysis motivated the 4S method development.
-Section \ref{s:4S} describes in detail the methodology step-by-step.
-Section \ref{s:appli} illustrates its application to describe the progression of MSA using the 26 items of UMSARS-I and -II subscales.
-Finally Section \ref{s:discuss} concludes.
+Section \ref{s:cohort} presents the French MSA cohort which analysis motivated the 4S method development.
+Section \ref{s:4S} describes the 4S methodology step-by-step.
+Section \ref{s:appli} illustrates its application to describe the progression of MSA using the 26 items of UMSARS-I and -II.
+Finally, Section \ref{s:discuss} concludes.